The Grief Cure - Looking for the End of Loss - E-book - ePub

 Biographie de Cody Delistraty

-Cody Delistraty is a writer and editor, most recently working as the culture editor at the Wall Street Journal Magazine.
+Cody Delistraty is a writer and speechwriter, most recently working as the culture editor at the Wall Street Journal Magazine.
 He has written for the New York Times, The New Yorker, the Atlantic, and was the European arts columnist for The Paris Review.
 He has degrees in politics from New York University and in history from the University of Oxford.
 British Vogue named him a best young writer of the year, and he has given talks about art and creativity to companies like PwC.

 He lives in New York City.